postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/user-groups.md

 > __[Groups are only available to Postman Enterprise teams.](https://www.postman.com/pricing)__

-With Postman groups, you can organize team members into functional groups that mimic your organizational structure.
-Groups enable you to efficiently manage access control across your team and seamlessly onboard new team members.
+With Postman groups, you can organize team members into groups that reflect your organizational structure.
+Groups enable you to manage access to your team and onboard new team members.

 You must be a [Postman Team Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) to create, manage, and delete groups.